genius487/osgem/README.md

 ## Installation

 OSGEM requires Python > 3.9 and a number of different packages, and can be installed by doing the following, assuming a fresh install of Anaconda. ([Miniconda](https://docs.anaconda.com/miniconda/) is the lightest distribution of Anaconda).
 At this end of this, you will have an environment in which to do your modelling.
+After opening an Anaconda prompt, run:

 ```
 conda install git